RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/login-lockout.md

 ## User Login Lockout

-The user login lockout parameters are:
+The parameters for the user login lockout are:

 - **Login Lockout Threshold** - The number of failed login attempts allowed before the user account is locked.
 (Default: 5)
 - **Login Lockout Counter Reset** - The amount of time during which failed login attempts are counted.
 (Default: 15 minutes)